 - Experience in providing consulting services to complex issuers - Knowledge and experience in structuring and analyzing complex issues - Experience and reputation of assigned personnel - Fees and expenses - B. Financial Advisory Services.
 Financial advisory services provided to the City shall include, but shall not be limited to the following: - 1.
 Evaluation of risks and opportunities associated with debt issuance - 2.
 Monitoring marketing opportunities - 3.
 Evaluation of proposals submitted to the City by investment banking firms - 4.
 Structuring and pricing - 5.
 Preparation of request for proposals for other financial services (trustee and paying agent services, printing, credit facilities, remarketing agent services, etc.) - 6.
-Advice, assistance and preparation for presentations with rating agencies and investors - C. Bond Counsel.
+Advice, assistance and preparation for presentations with rating agencies and investors - 7.
+Assist in the preparation and review of legal and financing documents in coordination with the financing team in correction with the financing - C. Bond Counsel.
 City debt will include a written opinion by legal counsel affirming that the City is authorized to issue the proposed debt, that the City has met all constitution and statutory requirements necessary for issuance, and a determination of the proposed debt's federal income tax status.
 The approving opinion and other documents relating to the issuance of debt will be prepared by counsel with extensive experience in public finance and tax issues.
 The City will then make recommendations to the City Attorney's Office where they will review the recommendations and fees before forwarding the recommendations and fees to council.
 Compensation will be based on a fixed fee schedule and will vary based on the complexity of the transaction. - D. Disclosure by Financing Team Members.
 All financing team members will be required to provide full and complete disclosure, relative to agreements with other financing team members and outside parties.
 The extent of disclosure may vary depending on the nature of the transaction.
 However, in general terms, no agreements shall be permitted which could compromise the firm's ability to provide independent advice which is solely in the City's best interests or which could reasonably be perceived as a conflict of interest.